Roses, Spain: Contemporary age

+The port of Roses - both a fishing port and a marina, for recreational boating.

+Puig Rom (altitude 225 metres), at the eastern end of Roses.

 Over the last decades, important excavations have been carried out inside the walls of the Ciutadella concerning not only the Greek and Roman remains, but part of the medieval city and its walls.
 In the 1990s, extensive restoration work was carried out on the walls of the Ciutadella, and in 2004 a museum was opened inside it.
 A controversial restoration of the Castell de Trinitat was formally completed in 2010.

 Roses was the home of El Bulli, one of the world's best and most famous restaurants, from 1961 until its closure in July 2011.
 El Bulli had held three Michelin stars since 1997 and was rated the world's best restaurant for four straight years 2006-2009 by Restaurant Magazine.

 Ecclesiastical history

 The monastery of Santa Maria de Roses is mentioned in a document of the year 944.
 Around the monastery grew the mediaeval town of Roses, whose jurisdiction was shared by the abbots of Santa Maria de Roses and the counts of Empúries.

 As Rotdon, it was a suffragan bishopric of the Metropolitan Roman Catholic Archdiocese of Tarragona, but faded.